poolup-devs/poolup_backend/README.md

 		-  `ridesCancelled` property is incremented

 - In the event that a **passenger** cancels a ride, the following occurs:
-	1. Only the driver is notified about the cancellation.
+	1. The driver is notified about the cancellation.
 This notification will include the additional properties: `cancellationReason` and `messageToDriver`.
 		- An example of a notification received by the driver is the following:
 			```
 			{